kittenlogic/unsupervised-pleasures/_posts/2020-12-30-ultimate-fantasy-042.md

 ---
 layout: post
-title: Ultimate Fantasy 42 Blue Cross
+title: Ultimate Fantasy 42 For Real
 description:  I want you to imagine how I would feel if you were a man and I were a woman.
 summary:  I want you to imagine how I would feel if you were a man and I were a woman.
 tags: [fantasy, erotic, queer, GPT-2, RunwayML]
 ---

 Let me begin by telling you my ultimate fantasy.

-It has nothing to do with Blue Cross.
 This is for real.

 I want you to imagine how I would feel if you were a man and I were a woman.
 Imagine kissing, holding hands, doing intimate body poses.
 How would we feel?
 How could we love?
 How could we live our lives?
 What would our fantasies be like?